Basketball in Australia

-Basketball is a sport played both indoors and outdoors in Australia.
-Basketball is the number two sport globally with over 200 countries participating and over 450 million players.
-According to research by Sweeney Sports, one in three Australians has an interest in basketball.
-Furthermore, basketball is played by approximately one million men, women, boys, and girls throughout Australia.
-According to Basketball Australia, as of March 2014, basketball is the second highest team participation sport in Australia.
+In Australia, basketball is a popular participation and spectator sport played both indoors and outdoors.
+According to AusPlay, in 2024, 1,056,012 Australian adults played basketball making it the second highest team participation sport in the country.
+Around 4.6% of Australian adults, and 6.7% of Australian children play basketball.
+Over a quarter of Australian basketballers are female.

 Basketball in Australia experienced a golden age in the mid-1980s to the mid-1990s, during which the National Basketball League saw its halcyon days.
 However, its popularity, media attention, attendance, and corporate support deteriorated during the 2000s.
-Despite this, figures released by the Australian Sports Commission's Exercise, Recreation and Sport Survey in 2010 showed that basketball was the most popular sport played in the state of Victoria.
+From the mid-2010s, the sport saw renewed interest following a record number of Australians playing in the National Basketball Association (NBA) in the United States.

 History

 The first press reference to a game of basketball in Australia is from The Adelaide Advertiser.
 The paper reported on Wednesday 17 February 1897 that the following Tuesday at the opening of Our Boys Institute, said to be the largest gymnasium in the colonies, OBI would play YMCA in the first exhibition of basketball in South Australia.
 There is no evidence of any game being played earlier elsewhere, thus the first game of basketball was played in Australia on Tuesday 23 February 1897.
 The game occurred six years after the invention of the sport on 21 December 1891 by Canadian James Naismith, a physical education professor and instructor at the International Young Men's Christian Association Training School (YMCA) in Springfield, Massachusetts.
 OBI and the YMCA continued to be at the forefront of the development of Adelaide basketball.
 More than 120 years later, basketball is one of the most popular participation sports in the country.